-The left-hand side menu is great to navigate and the overall design is very user-friendly.
+The left-hand side menu is excellent to navigate, and the overall design is user-friendly.

-Creating a podcast is quick and easy, and you can even integrate it with your existing blog or website.
+Creating a podcast is quick and easy; you can integrate it with your existing blog or website.

-The app also allows you to track your progress and get detailed insights into your show’s performance.
+The app also tracks your progress and gives detailed insights into your show’s performance.

-There’s also a promotion feature that lets you share your show with potential listeners and well as marketing your show to a wider audience.
+There’s also a promotion feature that lets you share your show with potential listeners and market your show to a broader audience.